-a.
-This Program Handbook is intended to serve as a guide for the Coaches, Parents and Student Athletes who participate with the USSCMC High School Sailing Program.
-The administration of the USSCMC reserves the right to modify the contents of this manual at any time when it deems a change is in the best interest of the USSCMC and/ or this program.
+This handbook is intended to serve as a guide for parents and student athletes who participate in the USSCMC High School Sailing Program.
+The USSCMC reserves the right to modify the contents of this manual at any time when it deems a change is in the best interest of the USSCMC and/or this program.